 - you print another 50 to 100 meters (or more if this better reflects your production) after the press has reached your regular quality, - you select 5 (or at least 3) copies in that "regular quality" print run: from the beginning, the middle and the end. - 5.
 Once you have printed your chart, you can check the print quality.

 Once you have printed a few copies of your chart, you need to verify the print quality.

-The Verify Print Quality step shows which marks you need to check, and where they are located on the chart.
+The Verify Print Quality step, you need to check 2 elements: the slur marks and the dot fail test.